spacetelescope/jwst/docs/jwst/resample/arguments.rst

         and ``crval`` will be ignored.

-    When ``output_wcs`` is a FITS WCS-like GWCS, it is recommended that it be constructed using `~gwcs.fitswcs.FITSImagingWCSTransform` object which
+    When ``output_wcs`` is a FITS WCS-like GWCS, it is recommended that it be constructed using `~gwcs.fitswcs.FITSImagingWCSTransform` object.
+This
     allows for proper writing of the WCS parameters to the output model's ``wcsinfo`` which is used to assign FITS WCS keywords to the resampled image's header.
 Otherwise FITS WCS keywords will be determined by fitting